myhorreum/myhorreum.github.io/projects/project-7.md

 ## Windows Server Update Services (WSUS) :

 * Detached SUSDB.mdf database file from C drive and attached it to E drive using SQL Server Management Studio.
-* Used Powershell scripts to reduce bloated WSUS update count from 127,000 to 33,000 to 1600 (<2% of initial volume) and increased speed of WSUS software signficantly.
+* Used PowerShell scripts to reduce bloated WSUS update count from 127,000 to 33,000 to 1600 (<2% of initial volume) and increased speed of WSUS software signficantly.
 Also eliminated random timeouts completely due to the mass of unneeded updates now being removed.
 * Automated reporting through PowerShell scripts in Task Manager.
 Tabulated the updates based on attributes using HTML within PowerShell, then set the report to be auto-emailed to my supervisor on a weekly basis.

 <img class="ui small left floated image" src="../images/wizard.gif">